oracle-livelabs/goldengate/goldengate-microservices23ai-modern/east-replicate/east-replicate.md

     ![Access Oracle DB 19c Home Environment](./images/01-02-oracle-db-19c.png " ")

-3. Enter the following command to interact with the Oracle Database :
+3. Enter the following command to interact with the Oracle Database:

     ```
     <copy>sqlplus "oggadmin/Welcome##123@localhost:1521/west" @get_current_scn.sql</copy>
     ```

+    Make sure to record the value of the current database, as it will be required for upcoming tasks.

     ![Terminal interact with Oracle Database](./images/01-03-oracle-db.png " ")

+4. Enter `exit` to close the Terminal.

 ## Task 2: Create an Initial Load Extract for the West database

-In this task, you will create an Initial Load Extract to read the records from the **HR** tables, up to the SCN determined in Task 1.
-The records are then written to a series of files (EXTFILE) which will then be read by a Replicat and inserted into the target East database, completing the instantiation process.
+In this task, you will create an Initial Load Extract (EINIT) that reads records from the **HR** tables in the West database, up to the SCN identified in Task 1.
+The records are then written to a series of files (EXTFILE), which will then be read by a Replicat (RINIT) and inserted into the target East database, completing the initial load process.

 1. In the navigation menu, click **Extracts**.
 Click **Add Extract** (plus icon).